particle-iot/device-os/README.md

 Development Environment Setup:

-1. Copy .cproject and .project files from "marvin" into "usb-dfu" folder.
+1. Copy .cproject and .project files from "core-firmware" into "usb-dfu" folder.

-2. Search and replace "marvin" with "usb-dfu" in the above 2 files.
+2. Search and replace "core-firmware" with "usb-dfu" in the above 2 files.

 3. In Eclipse, select File -> Import -> Existing Projects into Workspace -> Select root directry: -> Browse and select "usb-dfu" folder -> Finish.